 This is perfect for baking and for wedging in the caramels before baking!

-Why you want to under bake these salted caramel chocolate chip cookies
+Under bake salted caramel chocolate chip cookies

 You’ll notice the cookies might look a little underdone but that’s exactly what we’re going for.